In a Nutshell:

 While we like, admire, and appreciate the chair, we readily admit that this type of wheelchair isn’t for everyone, regarding it as more of a niche product.
 That said, if you:

-Then this is a great option.
-On that basis, we provisionally recommend the Joelette wheelchair for people who feel that the bullets above describe them and their situation.
+Then, this is a great option.
+Based on that, we provisionally recommend the Joelette wheelchair for people who feel that the bullets above describe them and their situation.

 References & Resources